 Members of the Pacifica community, guests, and visitors have the right to be free from sexual violence.
 All members of the campus community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
 Pacifica believes in a zero tolerance policy for gender-based and sexual misconduct.
-When an allegation of misconduct is brought to the attention of Pacifica administration, and a respondent is found to have violated this policy, serious sanctions will be used to reasonably ensure that such actions are never repeated.
+When an allegation of misconduct is brought to the attention of Pacifica administration, and a Respondent is found to have violated this policy, serious sanctions will be imposed to ensure that such actions are not repeated.
 This policy has been developed to reaffirm these principles and to provide recourse for those individuals whose rights have been violated.
-This policy is intended to define community expectations and to establish a mechanism for determining when those expectations have been violated.
-The sexual orientation and/or gender identity of individuals engaging in sexual activity is not relevant to allegations under this policy.
+This policy is intended to further define community expectations and to establish a mechanism for determining when those expectations have been violated.